INTONNATION/FreeTON-Rust-Node/README.md

 ```
 5. Follow prompts

-It is also possible to use Ansible directly without start.sh and interactive output.
-Examples:
+It is also possible to use Ansible directly without start.sh and interactive output. "-u ubuntu" is an already created user on remote server for Ansible ssh connection.
+In case of "-u root" there is no need to use "--become --become-method=sudo --ask-become-pass".
 ```
 # Rustnode
 ansible-playbook -i hosts -u ubuntu --become --become-method=sudo --ask-become-pass --private-key <keypath> --tags install ansible/rustonde.yml